heliotactic/heliotactic.github.io/portfolio/index.md

 * Table of Contents
 {:toc}

+## What is Solar Ecology?

+`Solar photovoltaics` are established global commodities, and solar electricity is being planned at the gigawatt scale internationally, a phenomenal success story.
+This growth has coincided with a rapid maturation of the solar field, involving a grand opportunity to explore other `solar goods and services` in the wake of photovoltaic successes.
+The work of `solar ecology` discusses solar in transition, moving from a wave of photovoltaic growth as of now, toward major global impacts in the next century.
+Photovoltaic goods are identified as a bellwether for future opportunities that include integrative “solar” expressed across three existing cultures of design. `Solar utility` is the vehicle aiding project development in solar ecology, describing takeholders’ preference for `solar goods and services` fit within the dynamic perspective of the locale.
+The broader field of `solar ecology` is described as an emerging transdisciplinary systems field of solar energy within the context of the environment, society and technology–connecting science with design, business, lifestyle, health, and well-being.
+A `solar ecology` framework will contribute to a shared wave of coupled discoveries, inventions, and social change strongly influencing the food-energy-water nexus by 2100.

 ## Community Solar

 We are working on a new space called [Community Solar](http://www.communitysolar.psu.edu/), addressing the new trends for differentiated models of shared solar deployment.
 This space is based on the work of [Community Solar on State](http://sustainability.psu.edu/reinvention/community-solar-on-state): a Living Laboratory Framework for Outreach, Education, and Research-- funded by the Reinvention Fund of [Penn State's Sustainability Institute](http://sustainability.psu.edu/).